satwikbhat1/registration-form/README.md

-I'll create a comprehensive Registration Form with Admin Dashboard.
+I,ve create a comprehensive Registration Form with Admin Dashboard.

 This will include secure file uploads, validation, and a modern admin interface.

-I've created a comprehensive Registration Form with Admin Dashboard system that includes:

 🎯 Key Features Implemented: